 A: Very carefully!
 It is best to use a laser welder and/or solder filled wire to avoid creating a dark scorched joint as described in the blog.
-Look for specific instruction on soldering gold filled to avoid burning off the gold layer.
+Look for specific instructions on soldering gold-filled to avoid burning off the gold layer.
 Standard soldering techniques with a torch should not be used.
 Otherwise, the end product may look okay for a little while but exposed brass will blacken more quickly than the surrounding gold.

 Q: Thank you for the article, when working with GF pieces and they get scratched what is the best way to repair them? - Pisa

 A: You cannot sand gold-filled or use other abrasives without removing gold content.
 Scratches can be buffed if they are shallow enough but otherwise, the scratches cannot be removed.
 Your only other choice is to plate them.

 Q: I have a piece of wire and I cannot determine if it is gold-filled or brass.
 I go to extremes of labeling and bagging to separate the two types but this piece got away.
 How can I tell the difference? - Fiona

 A: Try using flush cutters or a jewelers saw to make a clean, fresh cut and then look at the cross-section under magnification.
 You should be able to see the gold layer on the surface if the material is gold-filled.

 Q: Is it okay to engrave on gold-filled pieces? - Redd